What does Edda mean?

 Associated with: norse

 How popular is Edda?

 Edda is a somewhat popular first name for females (#2959 out of 4276, Top 69%) but a unique last name for both adults and children.
 (2000 U.S. Census)

-Eda is the only popular related form of Edda (#unlisted) rated in the Top 1000.
-These girl names reached the peak of their popularity during 1880-1889 (usage of 0.632%) and are now significantly less popular, with Eda becoming less stylish.
+Eda is the only popular related form of Edda (unlisted) rated in the Top 1000.
+This girl name reached the peak of its popularity during 1880-1889 (usage of 0.632%) and is now significantly less popular, with Eda becoming less stylish.
 Below is a charted analysis of the usage of the girl name Edda and related names.
 (2014 Birth Statistics)

 Edda is alike in pronunciation to Ada▼, Addey, Addi, Addiah, Addie▼, Adia, Adiah, Ado, Ady, Aeeda, Aida, Aidah, Auda, Audi, Eadie, Eddi, Eddie▼, Eddy, Edee, Edi, Edie, Edy, Eydie, Ida▼ and Oda.
 Other suggested similar names are Alda▼, Eadan, Ebba, Edana, Eddna, Ede, Edina, Edira, Edita, Edma, Edmea, Edna▼, Ednah, Edra, Edyn, Eena, Efua, Eidra, Eila, Eira, Elda▼, Elga, Ella▲, Emma▼, Ena, Enda, Erda, Erla, Etha, Etna, Etta▼, Eula▼, Euna, Eva, Ewa, Eyde, Gada, Huda, Joda, Lada, Meda▼, Nada, Neda, Nedda, Rida, Roda, Tada, Tadda, Vida▼ and Zada.
 These names tend to be less commonly used than Edda.